Open-UAV/samples/README.md

 ## Running your first simulation

-1. Talk to the project administrators for an account on the OpenUAV server account and set up SSH keys
+1. Talk to the project administrators for an account on the OpenUAV server and set up SSH keys